NMUN•DC Position Papers - Due 1 October

 - Complete a separate form for each country/assignment.

 - Use the committee name and your assignment in the filename (example: GA1_Cuba).

 - Submit all papers as PDF documents.

-Click here to submit your position papers, following the guidelines above.
+A link to submit your position papers, following the guidelines above, will be available here.
 If you have questions or concerns about the position paper submission process, please email the Secretary-General at email@example.com.
-Please do not submit position papers to this email account.
+Please do not submit position papers to the SG email account.